techdad24/rover-alexa-skill/README.md

 # rover-alexa-skill
 Allows for testing Alexa Rover "bones" outside of Alexa.
-The bones folder contains samples for testing as well as the strcuture of a typical bones folder found on a user's cloud drive.
+The bones folder contains samples for testing as well as the structure of a typical bones folder found on a user's cloud drive.
 The bones folder normally resides in Apps\rover-alexa-skill\bones.

 # Install